Product Quicklinks Call us at 800.873.8731

 Gray Code Encoder Output vs Binary Output

-Parallel encoder output provides a stream of bits in quick succession.
-When the data is in binary format, multiple bits may change per step and in some instances, all bits may change between each read.
-In high speed applications, this may cause errors or complicated programming.
-Gray code reduces the bit change to only one data bit per measuring step at a time.
+Parallel encoder output delivers a rapid stream of bits.
+When the data is in binary format, multiple bits can change per step, and in some cases, all bits may alter between each read.
+In high-speed applications, this can lead to errors or complex programming challenges.
+Gray code minimizes the bit change to just one data bit per measurement step.

 Table: Example of conversion between straight binary and gray code encoder output.